It’s Potato Planting Time

 Lightly cover the pieces with soil.
 As the potato plant grows, you’ll need to continue covering the top of the plant, filling in the trench as you go.
 An alternative is to cover the tops of the potato plants with clean, weed-free straw.

 Potatoes grow into bushy and sprawling plants that like consistently moist soil.
 Mulch helps with soil moisture and also keeps weeds out of the garden.

 Potatoes have only a few needs once they’re planted.
 When plants sprout and start to grow, you’ll need to gently hill soil (or add straw) around the plant.
 Hilling is a method for keeping the soil cool and also allowing room for potatoes to develop.

 Additional hilling is needed throughout the season to protect the potatoes from the sun.
 Potatoes will turn green and bitter if they’re exposed to sunlight for too long.
 Too much green skin can make the potatoes toxic if eaten in large quantities.

-Another key to growing potatoes to keep the soil on the moist, dry side.
-If there’s too little water the plants might not set potatoes or the potatoes just won’t grow.
+Another key to growing potatoes is to pay attention to the soil’s moisture content.
+If there’s too little water the plants might not set potatoes, or the potatoes just won’t grow.
 Too much water can make for potatoes that turn soft and start to rot in the ground.

 Plants will use the most water when the vine is actively growing and potatoes are developing.
 When the vine starts to decline, reduce the amount of watering.